HackYourFuture/JavaScript1/Week3/MAKEME.md

 >[Here](https://github.com/HackYourFuture/JavaScript/tree/master/Week3/README.md) you find the readings you have to complete before the fourth lecture.

-### Step 0 review:
+## Step 0 review:
 - Go through the review of [the first week](https://github.com/HackYourFuture/JavaScript/blob/master/Week1/REVIEW.md) (Work in progress, update this week :wrench:)
 - Go through the review of [the second week](https://github.com/HackYourFuture/JavaScript/blob/master/Week2/REVIEW.md) (work in progress, update this week :nut_and_bolt:)
 - Daan will update the review of this week soon, keep an eye on that!

-### Step 1: Implement feedback
+## Step 1: Implement feedback

 Your fellow students have provided you with feedback in Trello.
 Your teachers have provided you with feedback in issues in Github.

 - Implement both feedback from Trello and Github.
 - Check on one of your fellow students code and issues and see if her or she implemented their feedback correctly.
 If there are some things that can be improved make an issue suggesting further improvements.
 If you think that the feedback has been implemented correctly create a issue saying something like: "nice work you can clear your issues".

-### Step 2: Reorganize your Github
+## Step 2: Reorganize your Github

-Your Github should contain two repositories called JavaScript1 and CommandLine .
+Your Github should contain two repositories called hyf-javascript1 and hyf-commandline .
 Inside the JavaScript repository you should have three folders, called week1, week2, and week3 (or something similar).
 Inside these folders you should have the different assignments (a file per exercises).
 Ty and find proper names for the exercises that reflect somehow what is going on in the code.
 Avoid using spaces in your file names, this makes it harder to "run" you files.
 Also make sure that all your JavaScript files have a .js extension.

-### Step 3: Custom DOM manipulation challenge :mortar_board:
+## Step 3: Custom DOM manipulation challenge :mortar_board:

 1. Open a new js file and start by declaring in array with in there 10 strings.
 These strings should be of book title's you have read (or made up) and be lowercase without spaces or special characters so that you can use these later as Id's.
 (Example: Harry Potter's - The Chamber of Secrets -> `harry_potter_chamber_secrets`).